Current timestamp: 23/06/2026 22:04:16

 • Say thanks

-Man trapped in tractor by floodwater rescued
+Man rescued after spending 10 hours trapped in tractor by floodwater

 Main article content